This post may contain affiliate links, full disclosure here.

 Check for signs of animal activity – tracks, droppings, and tufts of fur – before deciding on a location.
 If there is any indication of a bear in the area, it is best not to build.
 Bears have been known to crumple car doors and outrun humans in a chase.

-A readily available source of running water is ideal.
+A readily available source of running water is ideal and should be top priority.
 Not having to rely solely on the water supplies you brought with you frees up time you would have spent micromanaging your intake, as well as allowing you to carry less weight on future trips.
+A water source is a must in wilderness survival shelters.

 Still water is a breeding ground for bacteria and insects, but it can be purified with some effort.
 Running water is preferred because it is usually cleaner and may provide a good fishing spot.
 Do not construct near bodies of water, as rain can cause flash flooding, causing damage to your shelter.
 Rivers are also known to attract animals, so a safe distance from the shelter is required to keep unwanted intruders at bay.